OfficeDev/office-js-docs-pr/reference/onenote/onenote-add-ins-javascript-reference.md

 *Applies to: OneNote Online*

-The links below show the high level OneNote objects available in the APIs.
+The links below show the high level OneNote objects available in the API.
 Each object page link contains a description of the properties, relationships, and methods available on the object.
 Explore the links below to learn more.

 - [Application](application.md): The top-level object used to access all globally addressable OneNote objects, such as notebooks, the active notebook, and the active section.
 - [Notebook](notebook.md): A notebook.
 Notebooks contain section groups and sections.